Aviator Nation

 Aviator Nation is an American clothing brand founded by Paige Mycoskie in 2006.
 The line consists of apparel for men, women, and children with most styles unisex, with garments designed to have a worn-in and vintage feel.
 Garments are advertised as having single needle stitching and hand drawn graphics.
 The brand carries apparel, accessories, and surfboards.
 The company is named after Mycoskie's love for aviator-style sunglasses.
 All products are manufactured in California.

 Mycoskie's personal style is that of comfort and color-fused with 70s nostalgia.
 After failing to find clothes to fit her aesthetic, she began creating garments for herself, out of her home garage in Venice, LA in 2006.
-Mycoskie sold them at a local street fair, and witnessed the business potential after quickly selling out of every style, specifically her white hoodie, now known as the "signature hoodie," one of most successful garments for the brand.
+Mycoskie sold them at a local street fair, and witnessed the business potential after quickly selling out of every style, specifically her white hoodie, now known as the "signature hoodie," one of the most successful garments for the brand.
 In 2009, she opened the first retail store in Venice, on Abbot Kinney Blvd.
 The company has a website, and 15 retail outlets in the US.